LakshyaMalhotra/Salary-prediction-based-on-job-descriptions/README.md

 | 291 | 355 |

 ### Estimators
+The three models which we thought would show a great improvement over the baseline model are following:
-- Ridge regression - Linear model used
+- Ridge regression - Linear model which uses ordinary least squares with l2-regularization.
+Since it is a linear model, numeric parameters need to be scaled first before feeding the data into the model
-- Random Forest
-- LightGBM
+- Random Forest - Tree based method which uses an ensemble of the decision trees and makes predictions based on the majority vote
+- LightGBM - Gradient boosting framework which is ultra fast and high performance.
+It performs almost always better in terms of the results as well as the running time than the estimators listed above